sweetrpg/lootparcels-foundryvtt/README.md

 Most parcel items, where the `name` is specified, support using a link instead.
 The link is in the standard form, `@UUID[<id>]{<name>}`.
 If a link is provided, the module will look up the item and use all the relevant information from the item when adding it to the actor.
 If no item is found, the module will just add an entry to the actor.

+Where `quantity` is used, either in an argument or quantifier (see below), a die spec can be provided to generate a random amount of that item.

 Parcel items can also include zero or more optional quantifiers, in the form of key/value pairs separated by an equal sign (`=`), for example, `q=3`.
 The currently supported quantifiers are described below.